linkwellken/fluentd-splunk-cw-logging/td-agent/README.md

-# fluentd-splunk-cw-logging

-## Method 1 - Run fluentd as td-agent service
+## Method 1 - Run fluentd as the td-agent service
 1. Install td-agent and output plugins
-2. Modify the td-agent file with the config below
+2. Clone the repo
-3. Update the variables for Splunk and CWL.
+3. Update the variables for Splunk and CWL as needed.
-4. Start your docker container with the fluentd logging driver
+4. Start the docker container with the fluentd logging driver
 5. Confirm log delivery to Splunk and CWL.

 ### install td-agent